THE 'NEW' ASSOCIATION

 Itís something I almost forgot.

-Itís simply to say thank, thanks for the memories.
+Itís simply to say thanks, thanks for the memories.

 Fred Cox (Class of 1952) 2004